peshitta/aramaic-mapper/README.md

 The final goal for this work is to learn the Word of God as recorded by [Peshitta](https://en.wikipedia.org/wiki/Peshitta).
-You are welcomed to to improve this implementation or provide feeback.
+You are welcomed to to improve this implementation or provide feedback.
 Please feel free to [Fork](https://help.github.com/articles/fork-a-repo/), create a [Pull Request](https://help.github.com/articles/about-pull-requests/) or submit [Issues](https://github.com/peshitta/aramaic-mapper/issues).